Skip to main content

 ContextDetectionAffects

-cloudCloud provider metadata detectedLet’s Encrypt, Coolify PAAS, public DNS
+cloudCloud provider metadata detectedLet’s Encrypt, Coolify PaaS, public DNS

 piARM + low memory or RPi detectionReduced services, ARM images, tmpfs